 This easy homemade recipe creates an incredible rolled ice cream.
 The base of the ice cream uses only 2 simple ingredients, and then you can mix in your favorite toppings.
 Here is all you need to make the base from scratch:

-- Heavy Cream: Or whipping cream.
+• Heavy Cream: Or whipping cream.
 This rich ingredient helps to provide a smooth and creamy texture to the ice cream.

-- Condensed Milk: Not to be confused with evaporated milk.
+• Condensed Milk: Not to be confused with evaporated milk.
 It helps to add sweet flavors as well as minimizing the formation of ice crystals so that ice cream turns out smooth.

 I mixed the base with Oreos, and then topped with more Oreos, whipped cream, and drizzle with chocolate sauce.
 But you can customize it with your favorites.

-How To Make Homemade Ice Cream Rolls
+How to Make Ice Cream Rolls at Home

 This homemade version doesn’t require special equipment, but the ice cream won’t freeze in front of your eyes.
 You’ll give it a couple of hours to firm up before rolling.